rocky-linux/documentation/docs/guides/proxies/tor_relay.md

 If you want to listen on another TCP port, change "12345" with your desired TCP port.

-We will also have to allow our chosen TCP port "12345" (or the port you chose) in SELinux and `firewalld`:
+We will also allow our chosen TCP port "12345" (or the port you chose) in SELinux and `firewalld`:

 ```bash
 semanage port -a -t tor_port_t -p tcp 12345